 Inhabitants of buildings constructed could be exposed to VOCs that may infiltrate the indoor environment from subsurface soil and/or the shallow groundwater.
-The indoor air RBSLs were developed for a commercial/industrial worker and resident using the methodologies prescribed for the California Human Health Screening Levels (CHHSLs) for vapor intrusion concerns published by OEHHA.
+The indoor air RBSLs were developed for an indoor commercial/industrial worker using the methodologies prescribed for the California Human Health Screening Levels (CHHSLs) for vapor intrusion concerns published by OEHHA.